RGBz/svg-pop/README.md

 # ✨ SVG Pop ✨
+Have a logo or symbol you want to try out with different color palettes?

-Generate colorful, procedurally generated, palette-swapped alternatives for an SVG.
+Use SVG Pop to generate several colorful, procedurally-generated, palette-swapped alternatives for an SVG.

 ```bash
 npm i